federico-camerota/Advanced_Programming_2018-19_Final_Project/C++/readme.md

 To perform different tests on BSTs and related objects we declared a `Tester` class.
 This class is declared in a specific namespace and included in the header file only if compiled with the
 `__BST_DEV__` macro defined.
 If that macro is defined, the above class is declared as `friend` in BST to grant it access to private members and ease testing.
 Furthermore, being declared in the same header file, the `Tester` class has access to the other utility classes used by BST.
 The public function `test` allows to automatically call all the test in succession.
-Tests are performed on empty BSTs, copy and move semantics (checking that a deep copy has effectively been performed), the iterator, as well as the insert, balance, find and clear functions.
+Tests are performed on empty BSTs, copy and move semantics (checking also that a deep copy has effectively been performed), the iterator, as well as the insert, balance, find and clear functions.